The Intelligence AI Can't Replicate

 One supplier had proposed 40% fewer staff than every competitor.
 The reason was written into the document in plain language: the client would provide the sales staff.
 Not flagged.
 Not highlighted.
 Just sitting in the assumptions, in a stack of material that one person didn't have time to read properly.
 Annual cost if nobody caught it: £200,000.

 This is the sort of thing AI is supposed to find.
 So why didn't it?
+Most AI projects fail for exactly this reason.

 According to The Hackett Group's 2025 Key Issues Study, 49% of procurement teams ran generative AI pilots in 2024.
 Only 4% reached meaningful deployment.
 The usual explanations (data quality, integration, change management) are real but insufficient.
 They don't explain why pilots keep stalling at the same point: the moment the tool encounters knowledge that was never written down.